 - Rest it for 2-3 hours.
 Ensure you wear your hand gloves while expelling the filters from the plate.

-- Rinse the filters with clean water, let it dry and replace it in the chimney hood.
+- Rinse the filters with clean water, let them dry and replace them in the chimney hood.

 Caution with Caustic Soda